Don't Forget About Returns

 7%-9% of the consumer changed their minds

 Except for the 16%-19% of consumers who dislike or change their minds, other consumers report returning items due to company issues.
 In reality, companies should have better practices to reduce the possibility of returns from the get-go.

 Customers Don't Want to Buy from Companies With Poor Return Policies.

 If it is hard or impossible to return an item, you can bet that the customer will never choose to purchase from your business again.
 Think back to a personal time when a company "didn't accept returns," only accepted returns in-store, or only did exchanges instead of returns.
 Do you recall returning to this company?
 Not only that, do you tend to tell others to stay away from that company as well?
 If we had to bet, we'd say you can think of precisely the company.
 When companies make returns hard, you sign your company up for a disaster and a lack of company-wide success.

 It's Not Just About Returns-- (Think About the Overall Buyer Journey!)

 It is not just about the actual return process; it is about the overall buyer's journey.
 The last leg of the buyer's journey is checking in with the consumer, trying to sell to them again, or even offering specific promotions for them.
 Returns are all a part of that buyer's journey.
-PR Newswire reports that 67% of millennial shoppers abandon their shopping cart if they think it will be easy to return the item.
+PR Newswire reports that 67% of millennial shoppers abandon their shopping cart if they think it will not be easy to return the item.
 Ensuring the customer has a great experience from start to finish is crucial to a company's success.

 #ShipTip: Touch base with customers after the return goes through to confirm that the return process was smooth and ask for feedback.